FIVE MOST SURPRISING FINDS

 The Skills That Translate

 The military does not just employ people.
-It trains them in technical skills that the civilian economy pays premium wages for — and it does so for free:
+It trains them in technical skills that the civilian economy pays premium wages for — and it does so for free.

 For a Black man from a neighborhood where the median household income is $30,000, where the schools did not prepare him for college, where the only visible economic models are the corner and the church — military training represents a complete economic transformation in four years.
 Not a promise of transformation.
 Not a program that will lead to transformation if funding is renewed.
 Actual, documented, verifiable transformation.

 The discipline factor is equally documented.
-Nobel laureate James Heckman’s research has demonstrated that what he calls “non-cognitive skills” — self-control, conscientiousness, persistence, the ability to delay gratification — are more predictive of economic success than IQ or academic achievement (Heckman, Stixrud & Urzua, Journal of Labor Economics, 2006).
+Nobel laureate James Heckman’s research demonstrated that “non-cognitive skills” — self-control, conscientiousness, persistence, the ability to delay gratification — are more predictive of economic success than IQ or academic achievement (Heckman, Stixrud & Urzua, Journal of Labor Economics, 2006).
 Military service is a four-year training program in exactly these skills.
 Completing basic training proves you can follow orders, control impulses, work in a team, and persist under stress toward a goal.
 These are the skills that build businesses, sustain marriages, and raise children.
 The military teaches them for free.

 The Leadership Pipeline

-Consider the following names:
+Consider the following names.

 These are not tokens.
 These are men who rose through the most demanding meritocracy in American society to positions of supreme authority over the most powerful military force in human history.
 The military has produced more top Black leaders than corporations, academia, and nonprofits combined.
 It used a rigorous promotion system — not diversity quotas — to evaluate performance.
 You cannot charm your way to general.
 You cannot network your way to command.
 You must demonstrate, repeatedly, under conditions that tolerate no pretense, that you can lead.

 “The military did not give me an identity.
 It revealed the one I already had.
-It stripped away every excuse, every accommodation, every soft path, and said: now show us what you are made of.
+It stripped away every excuse, every accommodation, every soft path, and said — now show us what you are made of.
 And when I showed them, they promoted me.” — General Colin Powell

 The $200 Billion Contrast

 In the wake of George Floyd’s murder in 2020, American corporations pledged over $200 billion to racial equity initiatives.
 Seven years later, the data is in.
-The vast majority of these pledges were reclassifications of existing spending, loans that would be repaid with interest, or one-time donations to organizations with no measurable outcomes (Jan, The Washington Post, 2023):
+The vast majority of these pledges were reclassifications of existing spending, loans that would be repaid with interest, or one-time donations to organizations with no measurable outcomes (Jan, The Washington Post, 2023).

 The $200 Billion DEI Pledge vs. Military Results